Many of the registers of seafarers pre-1861 use a code called the port rotation number to show which ship the seafarer sailed on.

 456 is the port rotation number and that is the missing key.
 There is no way to work from that number to the ship's name and so to the crew documents.

-They could be anywhere in the dozens of boxes of crew lists in BT 98 for London for 1851, each with a hundred or so documents, each with many crew members.
+They could be anywhere in the forty boxes of crew lists in BT 98 for London ships for 1851, each with a hundred or so documents.
 The boxes are arranged in alphabetic order of ships' names, but if you do not know the name, that is no help.
-Searching those boxes for one seafarer would take some time.
+Searching those boxes would take some time.

 There is a further example, here: Example

 The official position was that 'No index to the port rotation numbers has been found'.
 That was true, until now...

 CLIP was approached by family historian Peter Hamersley, who has researched crew lists for the period using images of the documents which are available online on FamilySearch via FamilySearch Centres or FamilySearch Affiliate Libraries.
 This online access has been a vital part of the project and is also important for researchers.
 Details are here: FamilySearch images